Tax and governance

 Codes and Ethics

-- A Gift to the University of Newcastle Foundation is a voluntary contribution, originating from the donor's own volition, and does not provide material benefit to the donor.
+- A Gift to the University of Newcastle is a voluntary contribution, originating from the donor's own volition, and does not provide material benefit to the donor.

-- Donations to the University of Newcastle Foundation may be eligible deductions for income tax purposes under Division 30 of the Income Tax Assessment Act 1997.
+- Donations to the University of Newcastle may be eligible deductions for income tax purposes under Division 30 of the Income Tax Assessment Act 1997.

-- The University of Newcastle Foundation is an eligible recipient under the Taxation Incentive for the Arts Scheme.
+- The University of Newcastle is an eligible recipient under the Taxation Incentive for the Arts Scheme.
 All gifts made under this scheme (of books, artworks, music, collections, instruments etc) must be discussed with the University prior to the gift being received.

 - The University will issue a receipt for all donations.
 This receipt will be issued in the name of the drawer of the cheque, the person named on the credit card, or as indicated in the donation form.
 A letter of acknowledgment will accompany the receipt which will be forwarded to the donor.